Guidelines for Acceptable Use of HFS Backup Services

 Outlook archive files, called

-archive.pst: these are date-stamped by Outlook every time it is run, and therefore get needlessly resent by TSM on every backup.
+archive.pst: these are date-stamped by Outlook every time it is run, and therefore get needlessly resent by the backup software on every backup.
 (As an alternative, backup of these files is permitted if you detach them from Outlook via

 [Data File Management].
 Please contact firstname.lastname@example.org if you wish to do this.)